Overview

 Take it one step further.
 If the advertising model weakens, the very concept of free services starts to shake.
 The countless free services we’ve been enjoying were never actually free.
 We were paying with our attention and our data.
 When users build their own apps, they exit this implicit transaction entirely.
 No ads, no tracking, no push notifications nagging you to come back.

-Software that exists purely for its owner’s purpose.
+What remains is software that exists purely for its owner’s purpose.
 Perhaps that’s what software was always supposed to be.

 The Arrival of the Module Economy